 Louisiana defines Domestic Abuse Battery as one household member intentionally using force or violence against another household member.
 Louisiana law contains civil provisions that make court-issued protective orders available to victims of domestic violence.
 Violations of domestic protective orders may be punished by both civil contempt and criminal penalties.

 Once a call is made to 911, a police officer arrives on the scene and takes statements from both parties.
 The police do not fully investigate the accused’s innocence and their investigation is completed in a few minutes, so the decision on whether or not to make an arrest is made in a split-second.
 Restraining orders are routinely granted without hearing from the accused.
 Under a restraining order, the accused may have to stay away from their home, family, and property.

 Domestic abuse battery is charged as a misdemeanor or a felony, and carries serious penalties.
 Allegations of domestic abuse can also result in a court issuing a protective order against you, which can have an extensive impact on your life.
-If you are accused of domestic abuse, contact the experienced domestic violence defense attorneys at M. Bradley Law Firm, LLC.
+If you are accused of domestic abuse, contact the experienced domestic violence defense attorneys at James Law Firm, LLC.
 They will guide you through the judicial process, while ensuring your rights are protected.

 Domestic violence charges carry serious consequences.
 Punishment for the conviction of domestic abuse battery extends beyond the criminal penalties.
 Loss of civil liberties may include:

 If you have been charged with Domestic Abuse Battery in Louisiana, it is time to get started on your defense.
 Contact the experienced domestic abuse battery defense attorneys at M. Bradley Law Firm, LLC today.

 Anyone charged with domestic abuse battery needs to remember: